FAQs

 What types of video does the VJBM publish?

-The journal publishes four types of video ensuring comprehensive coverage of the latest developments across all fields.
+The journal publishes a number of types of video ensuring comprehensive coverage of the latest developments across all fields.
 For more information please see the Publish section.

 What’s the different between a video published the VJBM and a video abstract published alongside an article?

-Videos abstracts are short, 2–3-minute videos, generally filmed using an author’s webcam or other device to provide the reader with a summary of the paper.
+Videos abstracts are short, 2–3-minute videos published against the article, generally filmed using an author’s webcam or other device to provide the reader with a summary of the paper.
 Readers are referred to the main article for more understanding of the research presented.

-Videos in the VJBM are professionally filmed, ~10 minutes in length and provide a platform for authors to discuss their publication in full.
-The aim is for readers/viewers to gain a comprehensive understanding of the paper, being referred to the main article for further details if needed.
+Video articles in the VJBM are standalone articles varying from 90 seconds to around 10 minutes in length and provide a platform for authors to discuss their publication or research.
+The aim is for readers/viewers to gain a comprehensive understanding of the paper or science.
+As standalone publications, VJBM video articles are published with their own unique DOI.

 How are video articles in the VJBM developed?